To designate certain Federal lands in the Talladega National Forest in the State of Alabama as the Dugger Mountain Wilderness.

 Length: 3 pages

-This bill was introduced on September 17, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 17, 1996, in a previous session of Congress, but it did not receive a vote.

 Sep 17, 1996